-FORM=type Specifies the default form for an output
+FORM=type Specifies the default form for an output execution queue.

-execution queue.
 If a job is submitted without an explicit form definition, this form is used to process the job.
 If no form type is explicitly specified with the FORM keyword, the system assigns the form DEFAULT to the queue.
-See also the description of the printed following output.
+See also the description of the /FORM_MOUNTED=type qualifier.
+[NO]TRAILER[=keyword] Controls whether a file trailer page is printed following output.
 If you specify the value ALL (default), a file trailer page is printed after each file in the job.
 If you specify the value ONE, a trailer page is printed once after the last file in the job.